 Size: 10 to 15 mm long (female body), 3 to 6 mm long (male body).

-Colour: Black with white spots on the body.
+Colour: Dark brownish with white spots on the body.

 Behaviour: These spiders are often mistaken as black widows and are found among human populations worldwide.
 They are less harmful than a black widow, however their bites are still extremely painful.
 Only the female bites.
 They are normally found on fences, the bark of trees or in walls.